The Truth About Happily Ever After

 And then, not long after that, we did.

 A mutual friend (who swore she wasn't setting us up) introduced us at a volunteer meeting for a military support organization.
-He was the area chair - all charm, confidence, and charisma.
+He was the area chair back then, all charm, confidence, and charisma.

 My kryptonite.

-The moment we locked eyes, there was an instant familiarity, the kind that makes your brain go, 'Oh, there you are.'
+The moment we locked eyes, there was this instant familiarity, the kind that makes your brain go, 'Oh, there you are.'

-The minute we sat down and our friend began talking us up to the other, I knew exactly what she'd done.
-But I didn't mind.
+The minute we sat down, our friend began talking us up to the other, and I knew exactly what she'd done.

-He must have felt it too, because he asked me out right after that meeting.
+He must have sensed it, too, because he asked me out before I'd even gotten back to my car.

 I didn’t know that this wasn’t just a turning point for me, but for him as well.
-He’d just come out of a long relationship that had drained him with expectations he never signed up for.
+He’d just come out of a long relationship that had drained him with expectations he'd never agreed to.

-He’d spent years giving everything to everyone until finally, he chose his own peace.
-And that bothered people.
+He’d spent years giving everything to everyone until finally, he drew boundaries.
+Boy, did that bother some people.
+Sadly, that included his family.

-There came a time during our first year of dating when I told him, calmly and plainly, that if he didn’t know after a year or two whether he wanted to marry me, then he actually did know.
+There came a time during our first year of dating when I told him very plainly that if he didn’t know after a year or two whether he wanted to marry me, then he actually did know.

 And if so, we’d part ways, no pressure, no drama.
 I wasn't playing games; I was simply being honest about what I wanted in my life.